python-discord/bot/report.md

 Optional (point 2): relation to design pattern(s).

+## Design patterns

+The bot follows an *asynchronous event-driven* architecture built on top of asyncio, where the event loop acts as a *Reactor* and the cogs function as *Observers* reacting to events dispatched by Discord.
+Our update extends this architectural model into the startup phase by making the main bot explicitly await the loading of extensions and cogs.
+Instead of treating initialization as loosely coordinated asynchronous tasks, startup is now handled as a controlled and deterministic async workflow.

+By centrally awaiting extension loading and registering failures, we effectively introduced a structured lifecycle orchestration mechanism.
+This resembles the *Template Method pattern*; the bot defines the high-level startup algorithm, while individual extensions provide their specific setup behavior.
+The core now governs execution order, error propagation, and completion, strengthening architectural cohesion and making startup behavior explicit rather than implicit.

+The introduction of a centralized failure registry and moderator notification system addresses a reliability concern.
+Previously, most extension failures were handled locally and silently.
+Now, error notification is abstracted into one central mechanism which ensures consistent handling and visibility.
+This can be seen as a *refactoring towards separation of concerns* and consolidation of duplicated logic, improving observability and maintainability without altering the *modular extension design*.

+Adding retry logic for critical extensions introduces a resilience pattern into the architecture.
+Instead of failing permanently, important components now implement retry behavior, aligning with *fault-tolerant design principles*.
+This change elevates the system from a *fail-fast* startup model to a selectively resilient one, while preserving the modular cog-based structure.

+Overall, the update strengthens the architectural maturity of the system.
+It centralizes lifecycle control, improves separation of responsibilities between the core and extensions, and introduces structured error handling and resilience patterns, all while remaining consistent with the existing asynchronous event-driven and modular design principles.

 ## Overall experience

 ### What are your main take-aways from this project?
 What did you learn?